monarch-initiative/Squirls/docs/running.rst

 All the commands require path to the YAML configuration file prepared in the :ref:`rstsetup` section.
 To indicate the location of the YAML configuration file, we use ``squirls_config.yml`` placeholder in all command examples below.

-Annotate variants in a VCF file (``annotate-vcf``)
+``annotate-vcf`` - Annotate variants in a VCF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To annotate variants in a ``variants.vcf`` VCF file and store the annotated variants as ``output.vcf``, run ::

-  $ java -jar squirls-cli.jar run -c squirls_config.yml annotate-vcf variants.vcf output.vcf
+  $ java -jar squirls-cli.jar annotate-vcf --config squirls_config.yml variants.vcf output.vcf

 The annotation adds two ``INFO`` field to each coding variant: